South African labour law: Hours

-Overtime

-Overtime is permitted on the basis of a voluntary agreement.

-Overtime is restricted to 10 hours per week or 3 hours on a day.

-Payment for overtime is 1½ times the normal wage, or the equivalent paid time off.

 Sundays

 Payment for working on a Sunday is twice the normal wage if the employee is not expected in terms of his/her contract to work on Sundays, however if the employee is expected to work on Sundays in terms of his or her contract, the employee shall receive 1.5 times the normal wage.

-Public holiday

-A worker is entitled to double pay only if it is stipulated in the employee's contract that he/ she is expected to work on public holidays.

-In accordance with the Public Holiday Act, an employee can exchange the day worked on a Public Holiday for another day.

 Meal intervals

 An employee is entitled to one hour off after 5 consecutive hours of work.

-An employees meal interval can be reduced to 30 minutes by mutual consent.
+An employee's meal interval can be reduced to 30 minutes by mutual consent.

-Weekly rest periods

-An employee is entitled to 36 consecutive hours off.
-Issues such as night work, holidays and public holidays are also covered.

-Sick leave

-An employee is entitled to 6 weeks off over a three-year period.

-During the first 6 months of employment, an employee is entitled to 1 paid sick leave day for every 26 days worked.

-Sick leave can only be utilised where the employee is unable to work due to illness or injury.

 Maternity leave

 An employee is entitled to four months off in total, the leave must start at least 4 weeks prior to the expected birth date, and end at least 6 weeks after the expected date of birth.
 It does not, however, stipulate that this is paid leave.
 In terms of the Unemployment Insurance Fund, when a woman is on maternity leave, she is entitled to Unemployment Insurance Fund benefits for half the time spent away.
 Usually the employer will pay the other half, but this is not required in the Basic Conditions of Employment Act.